techascent/tvm-clj/examples/box-blur.md

 TVM comes with many backends - cpu (llvm), cuda, opencl, vulkan...and many more!
 We have setup our structure carefully to allow opencl to work identically.
 In this case we cannot do zero-copy transfer to/from the device.
 Note this all builds on the compute-device framework.
-The machine this was done on was using an NVIDIA 1070 GPU.
+This test was done on a machine with an NVIDIA 1070 GPU.

 In a laptop with an integrated GPU you would not expect to see such improvements but hey, you can still at least use opencl to offload some work.

 ```clojure